eryph-org/eryph-api-spec/README.md

 \--- readme.md
 ```

-Currently, the specifications are expected to be in Swagger JSON format
+Currently, the specifications are expected to be in Swagger JSON format (OpenAPI V2).